cradlepoint/sdk-samples/built_apps/README.md

 - **ping_sample**
     - Contains ping function and example usage.
 - **ports_status**
-    - Sets the device description to visually show the LAN/WAN/WWAN/Modem/IP Verify status
+    - Sets the device description to visually show the LAN/WAN/WWAN/Modem/IP Verify status.
 - **python_module_list**
     - This app will log the python version and modules in the device.
 It is intended to help with app development to show the python environment within the device.
+- **shell_sample**
+    - Provides example how to execute commands at OS shell: "ls - al".
 - **send_to_server**
     - Gets the '/status' from the device config store and send it to a test server.
+- **serial_temp**
+    - This is a test application to serial data from the data logger connected.
+- **serial_vibration_test**
+    - This is a test developed for the Cradlepoint Serial Device (CSD) to be used during vibration testing of the CSD.
+The application is a simple serial echo server that opens a port on the router.
+Data is sent to the application and is echoed back to the client over the serial port.
+A LAN device is connected and communicates with the router via port 5556.
+When the vibration test is running, the LAN client will be notified if the serial cable is disconnected or connected.
 - **simple_custom_dashboard**
     - Creates a simple dashboard using HTML and JS.
 Note that any 'server function' requires the router firewall to be correctly changed to allow client access to the router.
 - **simple_web_server**